These apps are often compared to each other as they offer the same thing to readers.

 Is Blinkist or Headway Cheaper?

-Blinkist has two options that you can choose from, one is a monthly payment plan where you pay $15.99 a month to use the app.
+Blinkist has two options that you can choose from, one is a monthly payment plan where you pay $14.99 a month to use the app.

 Headway also has a monthly payment plan of $14.99 for readers to give them access to all features on the app.